Breaking Through Terraform's Ceiling: A New Approach to IaC State Management

 The Ideal Solution

-A modern IaC solution should provide:
+A modern multi-cloud IaC solution should provide:

 - Granular State Management: Independent state for different components